archoleat/sammler/README.md

 -   [Contributing](#contributing)
 -   [License](#license)

+> ## ⚠️ DEPRECATED ⚠️
+> There will be no more support,
+> a new builder on vite is expected in the near future.

 ## Getting Started

 You can use this repository as a template to quickly create your project.